Shihabaln/ML-Model-with-FastAPI/model_card.md

 The model's architecture is stored in a pickle format in the designated model directory.

+## Training Data
+Using 80 % of this data:` https: // archive.ics.uci.edu/ml/datasets/census+income` for training model.

+## Evaluation Data
+Using 20 % of this data: `https: // archive.ics.uci.edu/ml/datasets/census+income` for evaluating model

 ## Metrics
 The metrics evaluated were the f1, precision and recall, On the test set we achieve the following values: